Comcast/fishymetrics/README.md

 ### Exclude flags

 Since some hosts can contain many dozens of drives, this can cause a scrape to take a very long time and may not be entirely necessary.
-Because of this we've included an exclude flag specifically for the `drives.module` scope.
+Because of this we've included an exclude flag specifically for the `drives.module` and `firmware.module` scopes.

 Example: